-- You have purchased hardware or software tokens from RSA. - The ACEServer is running and accessible from the NA server. - On the ACEServer, the host where NA is running is added as an Agent Host. - In the Agent Host settings, the Agent type is "UNIX Agent." - You created users on the ACEServer. - You assigned software tokens to the ACEServer users. - You enabled users to connect from Agent Hosts.
+- · You have purchased hardware or software tokens from RSA. - The RSA Authentication Manager is running and accessible from the NA core server. - On the RSA Authentication Manager, the NA core server is added as an Agent Host. - In the Agent Host settings, the Agent type is "UNIX Agent." - You created users on the RSA Authentication Manager. - You assigned software tokens to the RSA Authentication Manager users. - You enabled users to connect from Agent Hosts.